AttractionsDay TripsGardensKeukenhof

 The park also contains a collection of around 100 outdoor artwork sculptures in a wide variety of styles.

-For children there is a small petting farm (including goats, rabbits and peacocks), a Miffy (Nijntje) playground, maze and treasure hunt activity.
+For children there is a small petting farm (including goats, rabbits and peacocks), a Miffy (Nijntje) playground and a treasure hunt activity.

 miffy palyground